Active COVID cases constitute a third of India's total tally, recovery rate rises to 63.25 pc: Govt | Health

 India has 3,31,146 active COVID-19 cases, which is around a third of the country's infection tally that rose to 9.68 lakh on Thursday, the Union Health Ministry said, crediting targeted measures for the steady decline in the active caseload.
 "Of the total COVID-19 cases, 63.25 per cent have recovered so far.
 Simultaneously, there has been a steady dip in the number of active cases, from around 45 per cent in mid-June to around 34.18 per cent as of now," the ministry.

-A total of 20,783 people have recuperated in the past 24 hours, the highest number of recoveries in a day, taking the total number of recovered cases to 6,12,814.
-According to the health ministry's data updated at 8 am, the number of recoveries exceeds active cases by 2,81,668.
+A total of 20,783 people have recuperated in the past 24 hours, the highest number of recoveries in a day, taking the total number of recovered cases to 6,12,814, the updated data at 8 am showed.
+"Focus on early identification and clinical management is aiding recoveries in COVID-19 patients.
+Now, the recoveries exceed active cases by 2,81,669," the ministry said.

 The ministry said that 3,26,826 samples have been tested for COVID-19 in the last 24 hours.
 The cumulative number of 1,27,39,490 samples tested so far has translated to a figure of 9231.5 testing per million for India.
 All registered medical practitioners can now recommend testing.
 This coupled with the facilitation of widespread testing by states and UTs through the RT-PCR, TrueNat and CBNAAT lab network has contributed to a surge in the number of samples tested, it said.